Share

 3rd house = siblings, communication, state of mind, neighbors, education

-4th house = home, father, family, real estate, end of life, endings and new starts
+4th house = home, father, family, real estate, end of life, endings, and new starts

 5th house = social life, love life, sex, pleasures, performing arts, speculation, children